telehash/TMesh/TMesh.md

 ### Encrypted Knock Payload

 A unique 32 byte secret must be derived for every epoch and include the medium definition.
-The additional sources for the secret depend on the context in which the epoch is used, and may range from a fixed value (for discovery), shared value (for sync), or ephemeral value (link routing tokens).
-The 32 bytes are typically the binary digest output of a SHA-256 calculation of the combined sources.
+The additional sources for the secret depend on the context in which the epoch is used, and may range from a well-known fixed value (for discovery), shared value (for mesh, echos), or ephemeral value (pairing, private motes).
+The 32 bytes the binary digest output of a SHA-256 calculation of the combined sources.

 The nonce input is always the epoch's current window sequence encoded as a network order unsigned double integer (`uint64_t`) 8 bytes.